Do you need an incorrect credit card charge reversed? Learn how to dispute transactions with your bank

 Mistakes on your credit card statement are forgivable, so long as they are rectified.
 You may notice a charge that was never authorised by you or an instance where a merchant charged you twice.
-It is your right as the holder of the account to bring any issues with your statement to the bank’s attention.
+It is your right as the account holder to bring any issues with your statement to the bank’s attention.
 They should then give you the opportunity to dispute it, and have the charge reversed.

 If you suspect something more serious, such as someone has gained access to your credit card account, this needs to be brought to the attention of the bank immediately.
 In order to avoid any more unlawful transactions, they may put a stop on the existing account and issue you a new one.
 This is for your financial protection, as well as a way for the bank to protect itself from being held responsible for those charges that you did not authorise.